1ST BATTALION: THE EPIC OF ANZIO

 Strong patrols went out at night, but every effort to find the Oxford and Bucks in their reported position failed.
 The enemy, too, was active, but there was no major clash and in the morning the position was unchanged.
 The Commanding Officer visited the companies and found most of them very exhausted from a very gruelling twenty-four hours in wet weather.
 The new men, particularly, had not had an opportunity to get hardened or tuned up and had not thrown off the “softness” occasioned by long journeys and many days spent in reinforcement and transit camps.
 In addition, some of the old members of the battalion had recently come from convalescent centres.

-On February 18 further efforts were made to trace the Oxford land Bucks with no result, except to bring more casualties to the battalion.
-That night, Lieut.-Colonel Good, exhausted by many days and nights with no sleep and little rest, was ordered by Brigadier Davidson to have a respite.
+On February 18, further efforts were made to trace the Oxford and Bucks with no result, except to bring more casualties to the battalion.
+That night, Lieut-Colonel Good, exhausted by many days and nights with no sleep and little rest, was ordered by Brigadier Davidson to have a respite.

 The position at that time was that in accordance with a plan prepared by the Brigadier, the London Irish, despite heavy shell and mortar fire, had got up forward as far as it possibly could.
 A strong, powerful blow would be needed to dislodge the Germans from their positions on the higher ground ahead.